 Second, you need to ask non-leading questions.
 The evidentiary value of a specific answer to a general question is much higher than a specific answer to a specific questions.
 Also, some questions are just leading.
 For example, if you ask such a subject ‘Would you use a documentation system if we built it?’, they’re going to say yes, just to avoid the awkwardness and sales pitch they expect if they say no.

 How do you draft personas?
 Much more renowned designers than myself (Donald Norman among them) disagree with me about this, but personally I like to draft my personas while I’m creating my interview guide and before I do my first set of interviews.
 Whether you draft or interview first is also of secondary important if you’re doing HDD- if you’re not iteratively interviewing and revising your material based on what you’ve found, it’s not going to be very functional anyway.

-Really, the persona (and the job-to-be-done/problem scenario) is a means to an end- it should be answering some facet of the question ‘Who is our customer, and what’s important to them?’.
+Really, the persona (and the jobs-to-be-done) is a means to an end- it should be answering some facet of the question ‘Who is our customer, and what’s important to them?’.
 It’s iterative, with a process that looks something like this:

 How do you draft jobs-to-be-done?
 Personally- I like to work these in a similar fashion- draft, interview, revise, and then repeat, repeat, repeat.